5 Reasons To Get The Fujifilm X-Pro1

-Yesterday's flagship camera is today's best bang for the buck, but the X-pro1 holds its own weight against time.
+Yesterday's flagship camera is today's best bang for the buck, but the Fujifilm X-Pro1 holds its own weight against time.
 This is not a review, I already made a full review about this camera and you can watch it right here:

 In a previous video I mentioned that instead of pitting the X100 against the X-Pro1 and declaring winners and losers, I would just make separate videos talking about 5 reasons why I would get one camera over the other.